EVS Class-5 NCERT Solutions, Chapter 6-: Every Drop Counts

 Question 1: Everyone has the right to live.
 Yet is everybody getting enough water to live or even water to drink?

-People are not getting enough water to live or even drink due to the following reasons—
+Answer: People are not getting enough water to live or even drink due to the following reasons—

 (i) Improper availability of water. (ii) Droughts in areas receiving less to no rainfall. (iii) Poor management by Jal board. (iv) Over-population leading to excessive demand of water.